finlaysonstudio/jaypie/README.md

 Jaypie is an opinionated approach to application development centered around JavaScript and the JSON:API specification in an event-driven architecture.

-Jaypie is suited for applications that need custom infrastructure to generate and response to events beyond HTTP requests (e.g., message queue).
-If no custom infrastructure is needed, fullstack hosts like Vercel or Netlify are recommended.
+Jaypie is suited for applications that require custom infrastructure beyond HTTP requests (e.g., message queues).
+Without custom infrastructure, fullstack hosts like Vercel or Netlify are recommended.

 ### "Jaypie Stack"